dracor-org/dracor-frontend/public/doc/imprint-and-gdpr.md

 DE138408327

-### Responsibility for content according to German law (§ 5 TMG [German Telemedia Act] and § 55 section 2 RStV [German Interstate Broadcasting Agreement])
+### Responsibility for content according to German law (§ 5 TMG = German Telemedia Act and § 55 section 2 RStV = German Interstate Broadcasting Agreement)

 This website, dracor.org, is the responsibility of: